The Nightmare of Sigil

 As the city crosses back, demons return to their home plane.
 Sigilians who have not returned in time remain in that realm, and are unable to return even via dismissal and other planar displacements.

 Should a demon manage to remain in Sigil via unknown means, or is summoned into the city, they run the risk of creating what is known as a Demon Gate.
-Demon Gates are twisted structures that act as doorways into their respective realm.
+Demon Gates are twisted structures that act as doorways into their respective realm, and to all within.
 While open, a Gate will spread abyssal energy nearby (causing an accumulation of sin for unlucky residents).
 Additionally, they can serve as a gateway for demons to enter the city outside of a crossing.

 The potential issue with Demon Gates is that while one is open, it tethers the city to that respective realm.
 Sometimes, Gates that are discovered that open to the Undersump are left alone, allowing the city to emerge in the safest realm for a few nights.
 It works the other way as well, Gates that open into more dangerous locations such as Charnelhome or the Barren Wood are best dealt with immediately.

 Unfortunately, Demon Gates are exceptionally hard to destroy.
-It is possible to damage one to the point of no longer letting demons cross through and detaching from the realm, but it will still seep abyssal essence unless properly destroyed.
+It is possible to damage one to the point of no longer letting demons cross through and detaching from the realm, but it will rebuild and relocate elsewhere in the city.
 To actually destroy a Gate, one must destroy both sides, meaning it will be necessary to destroy it from within the realm its connected.
+Or, destroy the single gate as they reconvene during the Crossing.
 Thankfully, Demon Gates naturally decay after thirteen days.

 Demon Gates take appearance based on their respective realm: